Connect with others who understand.

 The treatment plan for stage 3 multiple myeloma will include a combination of therapies to help increase survival rates.
 Treatment options include the following therapies:

-Many plans for cancer treatment are personalized to treat a person’s specific symptoms and slow the progress of cancer — while minimizing the negative side effects.
+Cancer treatment plans are typically personalized to treat a person’s specific symptoms and slow the progress of cancer while minimizing negative side effects.
 As new multiple myeloma treatments are approved, survival rates continue to improve for people with myeloma.

 Outlook for Stage 3 Multiple Myeloma

-In predicting a person’s disease prognosis (outlook), a doctor will take into consideration the stage of the multiple myeloma as well as the person’s age and overall health.
-The following prognostic factors are associated with a favorable outlook:
+In predicting a person’s disease prognosis, a doctor will consider several factors.
+These include the stage of the multiple myeloma, the person’s age, and overall health.
+The following factors are linked to better outcomes:

-• An earlier stage of cancer (stage 1 or stage 2)
+• An earlier cancer stage (stage 1 or stage 2)

 • Younger age

-• Lower serum beta-2 microglobulin levels, which indicate fewer myeloma cells
+• Lower serum beta-2 microglobulin levels, a sign of fewer cancer cells

-• Lower LDH levels, which indicate lower tumor burden
+• Lower LDH levels, suggesting there’s less tumor in the body

 • Higher serum albumin levels

-• Higher levels of creatinine, a waste product produced by the kidneys and used to determine renal function
+• Lower levels of creatinine, a waste product produced by the kidneys and used to determine renal (kidney) function

-Although many of the factors above are associated with earlier stages of multiple myeloma, people with stage 3 myeloma can have a positive outlook if they are generally healthy and still have high kidney function.
+Many of the factors above are associated with earlier stages of multiple myeloma.
+However, people with stage 3 myeloma can have a positive outlook if they’re generally healthy and still have high kidney function.
 The tumor’s cytogenetics also play a role.

-Early detection can increase survival rates.
-It is important to consult an oncologist (a doctor who specializes in cancer) shortly after myeloma diagnosis to increase the chances of survival of stage 3 myeloma.
+Early detection can improve survival rates.
+That’s why it’s crucial for people with myeloma or their caregivers to consult an oncologist (a doctor who specializes in cancer) as soon as possible after a myeloma diagnosis.
+Taking action early may open the door to more treatment options and improve the chances of managing stage 3 myeloma.

 Survival Rates for Multiple Myeloma

-The American Cancer Society determines the survival rate for cancers by quantifying what percentage of people with the same type and stage of cancer are alive five years after their diagnosis.
+The American Cancer Society describes the outlook for cancers using a five-year relative survival rate.
+This term refers to the percentage of people with the same type and stage of cancer who are alive at the five-year mark after diagnosis, compared to those without that cancer type.

 Talk With Others Who Understand

-MyMyelomaTeam is the social network for people with myeloma and their loved ones.
-On MyMyelomaTeam, members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.
+On MyMyelomaTeam, the social network for people with myeloma and their loved ones, more than 27,000 members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.

-Have you been diagnosed with multiple myeloma?
+Are you or someone you care for living with multiple myeloma?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Liz Aguiniga, Ph.D. is a freelance medical writer with a doctorate in life sciences from Northwestern University.
 Learn more about her here.